Linear-time logics -- a coalgebraic perspective: Introduction

-The present paper makes some steps towards filling this gap, by studying linear time quantitative logics for a variety of system types within the same unified framework.
-Specifically, we model systems as coalgebras whose type incorporates both branching and linear behaviour, and study linear time fixpoint logics that are naturally induced by such coalgebraic structure.
-This builds on recent work on a coalgebraic account of maximal traces in systems with branching \cite{Cirstea17}.
-The branching type determines the domain of truth values for the associated logics, and dictates the choice of modality used in the semantics of the logics to quantify over the branching, as well as the choice of propositional operators employed.
-The linear (transition) type canonically induces a qualitative notion of observable behaviour, together with associated linear time modalities.
-The logics thus obtained have a natural step-wise semantics (as is standard in coalgebraic logic), however, the canonical choices made in the definition of the logics allow for an alternative path-based semantics to also be defined, and proved equivalent to the original, step-wise semantics.
-In addition to non-deterministic and probabilistic branching, our logics instantiate to systems with weighted branching, where the weights can e.g.~be interpreted as costs or resources.
+The present paper makes some steps towards filling this gap, by studying linear-time, quantitative logics for a variety of models within a unifying framework.
+Specifically, we model systems as \emph{coalgebras} whose type incorporates both \emph{branching} and \emph{linear} behaviour.
+These models come with a natural notion of \emph{path}, which formalises an individual system execution.
+We study linear-time, fixpoint logics for such models, that are naturally induced by the model type.
+This builds on a recent coalgebraic account of maximal traces in systems with branching \cite{Cirstea17}.
+The branching type of a model is determined by a choice of quantitative domain for the transition weights, in the form of a partial semiring; this provides the domain of truth values for the logics, and dictates how the semantics quantifies over the branching.
+The linear type of a model describes the structure of individual transitions, and induces a \emph{qualitative} notion of observable behaviour (of an individual execution), together with associated (both qualitative and quantitative) linear-time modal operators.
+The quantitative logics thus obtained have a natural step-wise semantics, as is standard in coalgebraic logics.
+However, this semantics does not directly capture the intuition that the (quantitative) interpretation of a formula measures the set of computation paths from a given state which satisfy the formula in the qualitative sense -- the semantics makes no reference to computation paths.
+Formalising this intuition requires an extension of standard measure-theoretic concepts and results to measures valued into partial semirings.
+Once this is done, a more natural, path-based semantics can be defined, and proved equivalent to the step-wise semantics.